lumliolum/lumliolum.github.io/_posts/2024-02-10-rcnn-and-fast-rcnn.md

 Same question should occur here as well, how do we create training dataset for SVM ?
 I will skip the answer to this question.

-Another qusetion should occur is why are we using SVM ?.
+Another question should occur is why are we using SVM ?.
 Anyway the feature extractor was trained using $(N+1)$ neurons as last layer, so it can tell for each proposal the class it belongs to.

 Authors tried this and found that performance on VOC dropped from 54% to 50% on mAP.
 So they kept the idea of SVM (See appendix B of the paper for more details).